shoelace-style/shoelace/docs/components/breadcrumb.md

 [component-header:sl-breadcrumb]

-Breadcrumbs provide a group of links so users can easily navigate a website's hierarchy.

 Breadcrumbs are usually placed before a page's main content with the current page shown last to indicate the user's position in the navigation.

 ```html preview